1983 Giro d'Italia: Teams

+Of those starting, 46 were riding the Giro d'Italia for the first time.
+The average age of riders was 26.42 years, ranging from 21–year–old Giuliano Pavanello (Mareno-Wilier Triestina) to 37–year–old Wladimiro Panizza (Atala-Campagnolo).
+The team with the youngest average rider age was Mareno-Wilier Triestina (24), while the oldest was Inoxpran-Lumenflon (28).
+From the riders that began this edition, 140 made it to the finish in Udine.

 The teams entering the race were:

 Route and stages

 The route for the 1983 edition of the Giro d'Italia was revealed to the public by head organizer Vincenzo Torriani on 19 February 1983.
 Covering a total of 3922 km, it included four time trials (three individual and one for teams), and fifteen stages with categorized climbs that awarded mountains classification points.
 Seven of these fifteen stages had summit finishes: stage 4, to Todi; stage 6, to Campitello Matese; stage 9, to Montefiascone; stage 10, to Bibbiena; stage 15, to Orta San Giulio; stage 17, to Colli di San Fermo; and stage 19, to Selva di Val Gardena.
 The organizers chose to include two rest days.
 When compared to the previous year's race, the race was 88.5 km shorter and contained one more time trial.
 In addition, this race contained one more set of split stages.